 Where Testing and Personalization Meet

-Personalization and A/B testing are two of the most popular conversion rate optimization tools.
-But while A/B testing is a verification tool used for verification of changes made on a website, marketing campaigns or emails, personalization is focused on targeting a visitor with dynamic content, depending on the user’s segment.
+Personalization and A/B testing are two of the most popular conversion rate optimization tools (reminder: what is an A/B test?).
+But while A/B testing softwares are used for verification of changes made on a website, marketing campaigns or emails, personalization is focused on targeting a visitor with dynamic content, depending on the user’s segment.

 With testing you’re comparing the performances of variations on the same kind of traffic, where global peak can hide local ones because segments react differently.When you study analytics data in more detail, results can lead you to discover the specific behaviour of each segment that can differ substantially from the average behavior.